How to Waterproof Around a Roof Vent

 Step 2—Repair or Replace the Needed Shingles

 Any areas on the roof that will allow water to run uphill and under shingles needs to be fixed before waterproofing your roof vent.
-Using a silicone sealant and caulking gun, seal any shingles that are of concern around the 3 open sides.
+Using a silicone sealant and caulking gun, seal any shingles that are of concern around the three open sides.
 Be sure to use enough sealant to make sufficient contact with the buckled and warped shingles so that there is no gap under them.

 Step 3—Waterproof Your Roof Vent with Caulk